JuliaAstro/SkyCoords.jl/README.md

 There are currently three supported coordinate systems.
 The following immutable types are used to represent coordinates in each system:

-- `ICRSCoords`: ICRS coordinate system
+- `ICRSCoords`: ICRS coordinates system
-- `GalCoords`: Galactic coordinate system
+- `GalCoords`: Galactic coordinates system
-- `FK5Coords`: FK5 coordinate system with arbitrary equninox)
+- `FK5Coords`: FK5 coordinates system (with arbitrary equninox)

 Each type holds a longitude and latitude, and each is a subtype of `AbstractSkyCoords`.